 The In-Studio Video Podcast

 This format features one or more hosts who talk conversationally in the same studio set up each episode.
 You record the entire episode on video and isolate the audio in post-production for distribution on podcast platforms.
 This format requires very little editing.
-Simply upload the footage into your editing program of choice to mix the audio, music, and add in a pre-recorded intro and outro animations.
+Simply upload the footage into your editing program of choice.
+From there, mix the audio, music, and add in pre-recorded intro and outro animations.
 The success of the in-studio format largely depends on the strength of the hosts.
 They should ideally be equal parts personable and knowledgeable about the subject matter.

 Pros: This format is quick and dirty.
-There’s not a lot of finesse required for this one-take conversational podcast so you can produce these quickly and even record multiple episodes at once to build yourself a reserve.
+There’s not a lot of finesse required for this one-take conversational podcast.
+As a result, you can produce these quickly and even record multiple episodes at once to build yourself a reserve.